The Vision - Jesus: Full Life for ALL

 So what specifically are we going to do?

 We have a very detailed plan of almost 60 specific actions or projects most of which have some timescale attached.
 Some are further off and will need to be refined, clarified or reimagined as we get nearer delivery.
-See the actions sheet or the full MAP for more details.
+See the full MAP for more details.

 Glorifying: fix your eyes on Jesus in worship and prayer and bring this plan before him.
 The Church belongs to Jesus not us and by the power of his Holy Spirit she grows.